KomMonitor/kommonitor-importer/README.md

 See the _Spatial Resource Property Mapping_ section.

 ### Update Indicator
-You you want to update an Indicator you have to send a POST request to the `/indicators/update` endpoint.
+You you want to update an _Indicator_ you have to send a POST request to the `/indicators/update` endpoint.
 The request body has to contain the following properties:
-* `indicatorId`: The ID of the existing Indicator within the Data Management API
+* `indicatorId`: The ID of the existing _Indicator_ within the Data Management API
 * `indicatorPutBody`: A JSON object in accordance to the PUT request body for the `/indicators` endpoint of the Data Management API.
 You can find detailed descriptions in the Data Management API documentation.
 * `datasource`: Definition of the data source from which new datasets should be imported.
 See the _Datasource Definition_ section.
 * `converter`: Definition of the converter that should be used for converting the imported dataset.
 See the _Converter Definition_ section.
-* `propertyMapping`: Definitions for mapping properties from the imported dataset to required properties for Indicators.
+* `propertyMapping`: Definitions for mapping properties from the imported dataset to required properties for _Indicators_.
 See the _Indicator Property Mapping_ section.

 # Extend the Importer API